Tutorials

 In this tutorial, we demonstrate how a novice user can process data of near-surface seismic reflection (CDP) survey using RadExPro software.
 We will pass through all standard stages of the basic CDP data processing, from geometry input until stacking and time-to-depth conversion, the so-called minimum processing graph.
 As an example, we use a seismic reflection SH-wave profile.
 If your data in on P-waves, you can use the same processing graph, just skip the ‘Subtraction of “left” and “right” shots’ part of this tutorial.
 We assume that the user is already familiar with the theory of the CDP method and the basic technology of the reflection seismic processing.

 UPDATED!
-VSP Data Processing in the RadExPro Software
+VSP Data Processing

-The tutorial covers all standard stages of basic VSP processing, from data input to building a velocity model, tying VSP data to seismic survey data and printing out the results.
+The tutorial covers all standard stages of basic zero-offset and offset VSP processing, from data input to building a velocity model, tying VSP data to seismic survey data and printing out the results.
 Creation of a new RadExPro processing project, data load, assigning geometry, picking of first arrivals of the P– and S–waves, component orientation, estimation of the deconvolution parameters, reflected wave field separation, building of velocity model, corridor stack trace, VSP migration and VSP–CMP transformation, tying of VSP data to seismics are discussed.

 Plus-Minus Method of Refraction Seismic Data Analysis in RadExPro Software